ABOUT THIS WORKSHOP

 It all has a place on your paper and in your work.
 Join Woodstock’s award winning printmaker and painter, Kate McGloughlin, for full days of intensive innovation and mark making.
 Take your work to the next level and get the encouragement and inspiration you crave.
 This class will be held in the spacious, newly renovated graphics studio at the WSA, and is open to beginners as well as veteran artists.
 Come with a concept, sketch or completely open mind.

-Kate McGloughlin has had twelve solo exhibitions and has been included in over 80 group shows in the US, Ireland, and Japan, and is represented in permanent collections at The Dorsky Museum, The Schenectady Museum, The Herbert F. Johnson Museum and The Woodstock Artists Association and Museum.
+McGloughlin has had twelve solo exhibitions and has been included in over 80 group shows in the US, Ireland, and Japan, and is represented in permanent collections at The Dorsky Museum, The Schenectady Museum, The Herbert F. Johnson Museum and The Woodstock Artists Association and Museum.
+She teaches Printmaking and Landscape Painting at The Woodstock School of Art, Woodstock, NY.
+As Co-founder of Destination Arts Creative Workshops, she teaches travel workshops for artists in Mexico, Italy, Spain, and Ireland.